-Compressor: Select here if your compressor (EP14 or EP15) is blocked (factory setting), externally controlled via soft input or standard (docked for example to pool heating, hot water charging and heating the building).
+Compressor: Here, you select whether the compressor (EP14 or EP15) is blocked (factory setting), externally controlled via soft input or standard (docked for example to pool heating, hot water charging and heating the building).

 Marking frame: Move around the marking frame using the control knob.
 Use the OK button to select what you want to change and to confirm the setting in the options box that appears to the right.